Maui Legacy Farmers Pancake Breakfast Returns in 2026

 The renamed and expanded Maui AgFest & 4-H Livestock Fair will open in the community the same way as in past years: with an old-fashioned pancake breakfast honoring local farmers for their contributions to our community.

-The breakfast is a delicious, island-style way to kick off the festival, serving up a full buffet of bacon, sausage, eggs, juice, pancakes and syrup, along with local coffee from Maui Oma Coffee Roasting.
+The breakfast is a delicious, island-style way to kick off the festival, serving up a full buffet of bacon, sausage, eggs, juice, pancakes and syrup, along with coffee.
 The fun morning also offers door prizes including Grown on and Maui produce, products, plants or other.

 2019 Honorees